harshmriduhash/PromptShare/README.md

 ### Using Wavyr Prototyper

 The design of the prompt builder was created using the [Wavyr Prototyper](https://wavyr.com/prototyper), a powerful tool for prototyping and testing AI interactions.
-Wavyr Prototyper allows you to quickly iterate on prompt designs and test them in real-time, ensuring that your designs are effective and user-friendly.
+Wavyr Prototyper allows you to quickly iterate on prompt designs and test them in real-time, ensuring that your designs are effective, user-friendly.

 ## Stack